Joelodufu/APTECH/VIDEO TUTORIAL/ai/Module1_ClassNotes_Foundations (2).markdown

     2. Select one milestone (e.g., Deep Blue 1997).
     3. Read about it and note its year, key event, and impact (e.g., “1997, Deep Blue beat Kasparov, advanced strategic AI”).
     4. Write a 2-sentence summary in your notebook.
-    5. Share with a partner.Introduction to Artificial Intelligence
+    5. Share with a partner.
   - **Analogy:** Exploring a history book chapter.

 ### Sub-session 1.3: Types of AI